ccollicutt/ccollicutt.github.io/_posts/2022-1-11-tap-knative.md

 ## tl;dr

-The point of this post is to show that knative is part of The [Tanzu Application Platform](https://tanzu.vmware.com/application-platform), AKA TAP, and one can use knative outside of TAP, directly with the kn cli, if desired.
+The point of this post is to show that knative is part of The [Tanzu Application Platform](https://tanzu.vmware.com/application-platform), AKA TAP, and one can use knative outside of TAP, directly with the kn CLI, if desired.
 (Though, in the real world you would probably use the rest of TAP as well, but it's modular so you don't *have* to.)

 In this post TAP has been deployed into a GKE cluster (yep, a GKE cluster).
 TAP includes knative, so in this post I'll deploy a simple demo app into the GKE cluster and that deployment will be done via the knative CLI.
 Serverless here we come!